 In this section

-To continue to export fish and seafood products to the EU here are things you need to do.
+To export fish and seafood products to the EU here are things you need to do.

 Register as a food operator

 Make sure vessels who supply you directly or indirectly have registered as a food business operator and have had their vessel inspected by their local authority (LA) or port health authority (PHA).

 To export to the EU and move such products to NI from January 2021 an Export Health Certificate (EHC) is needed.
 For that to be secured, vessel compliance with the hygiene regulations is required.
 Welsh vessel owners were written to last year to remind them of the legislation and the need to first register as a food business operator and second, for a vessel inspection to be undertaken.

 To ensure trade continues, we recommend you check now with your suppliers that an inspection has been undertaken, and if not suggest they contact their LA/PHA to arrange one.

 Before an application for an Export Health Certificate can be made, you will need first to register with the EHC on-line via the Government Gateway.

 New certificates for exporting fish

 Two new Animal Health Regulation Export Health Certificates (EHCs) for fish have been published 8361 and 8364.
 These must be used from 15 January 2022.